5 min read

 In distribution, inventory isn't just an operational concern.
 It's a financial one.

-Every purchasing decision affects working capital.
-Every stocking decision affects cash flow.
-Supplier changes influence margins long before they show up in financial statements.
+Every purchasing decision affects working capital, every stocking decision affects cash flow, and supplier changes can influence margins long before they show up in financial statements.

-When inventory, purchasing, sales, and finance sit in disconnected tools, those impacts often get pieced together in spreadsheets after the fact.
-Overstocking ties up cash.
-Understocking risks missed revenue.
+When inventory, purchasing, sales, and finance sit in disconnected tools, those impacts often don't surface until someone pulls everything together in a spreadsheet at month-end.
+Overstocking ties up cash, understocking risks missed revenue, and by the time the picture is clear, the decisions have already been made.

 Core Capabilities of Distribution ERP Systems

-Landed costs such as freight and duties flow into item cost instead of being tracked separately, giving a more accurate picture of profitability by product and customer.
+Landed costs like freight and duties roll into item costs instead of being tracked in spreadsheets, giving a clearer picture of product profitability.

 When ERP Becomes Necessary for Distributors

-A distributor with multiple warehouses and hundreds or thousands of SKUs may still be able to close the books in an accounting system.
-Month-end still closes on time, but it may take multiple spreadsheets to explain why margin moved two points.
+A distributor with multiple warehouses and hundreds or thousands of SKUs may still be able to close the books on time, but it might take multiple spreadsheets and manual work to explain why margins changed, where cash is getting tied up, or which parts of the business are actually performing well.

-• Which products and customers are consuming working capital
+• Which products and customers are actually profitable?

-• Which locations or channels are eroding margin
+• Which locations, product lines, or channels are hurting margins?

-• How supplier changes, terms, and freight costs are affecting profitability
+• How are supplier price changes, freight costs, and terms affecting profitability?

-At that point, the books balance, but the picture is incomplete.
+At that point, the books still balance, but the picture is incomplete.

 Common ERP Platforms Considered by Distribution Companies